omarreis/LangTool/README.md

 Langtool can be compiled as a standalone executable (single file Win32 application).
 It can be sent to a human translator along with the .LNG file.
 The translator uses the grid to input the text translations.
 Multi line Copy-Paste feature allows moving translations to and from spreadsheets and translation services like Google Translate.
 Work is saved to LNG file and latter imported on Delphi IDE.

+Both the package and the desktop LangTool  use the same interface:

 ![LangTool screen screenshot](LangToolShot2.png)

 ## What's inside TLang and LNG files ?